The sun is setting on the oil industry.

 Around the world, people are standing up against the fossil fuel industry and calling for big changes to solve the climate emergency.
 We urgently need more sustainable and equitable ways of powering our societies and maintaining prosperous economies.

 Taking on the very powerful fossil fuel industry is no easy task.
-Just 100 companies have been the source of more than 70% of the world’s greenhouse gas emissions since 1988.
+Just 100 companies have been found to be the source of more than 70% of the world’s greenhouse gas emissions since 1988.
 For them, the stakes are high.
 But with the United Nations warning us that the world is headed for a catastrophic 3-5 degrees Celsius of planetary warming if current trends continue, we’re rising to the challenge with millions more people around the globe.

 Communities in the Philippines are challenging fossil fuel companies to show accountability for their role in the climate crisis.
 In September, Greenpeace activists and representatives from climate-impacted communities blockaded a Shell refinery in Batangas City.
 Filipinos have also successfully petitioned the Philippines’ Commission on Human Rights to launch a landmark investigation into 47 major fossil fuel producers’ responsibility for climate-related human rights abuses following 2013’s Typhoon Yolanda (Haiyan), which claimed the lives of more than 6,300 people and affected millions more.
-The results of the investigation (which names Canadian producers), are expected later this year.
+The results of the investigation are expected later this year.

 The United States

-Greenpeace Australia is campaigning to defend the Great Australian Bight, an area off Australia’s southern coast where Norwegian company Equinor has set sights on drilling for oil.
+Greenpeace Australia-Pacific is campaigning to defend the Great Australian Bight, an area off Australia’s southern coast where Norwegian company Equinor has set sights on drilling for oil.
 The Bight is a breeding ground for endangered southern right whales and contains the Great Southern Reef, 85% of whose animals can’t be found anywhere else in the world.
 Exploratory seismic blasting was suspended in August and respected Elders and Nobel Laureates have called on Australia’s government to place a permanent ban on oil exploration in the area.
 Hundreds of thousands of people have written to Australia’s government and to Equinor to say the project will never get their blessing to drill in this treasured oceanscape.

 Brazil and French Guiana